 Rep. Craig Introduces Patient Refunds for Bad Denials Act to Fine Insurers for High Rejection Rates

-This bill is currently in the early stages of the legislative process after being sent to the House Committee on Energy and Commerce for review.
-It is considered active, but no further hearings or votes have been scheduled at this time.
-There is no companion bill currently associated with this legislation.
+This bill is in the early stages of the legislative process after being sent to the House Committee on Energy and Commerce on April 21, 2026.
+The committee must review the bill before it can move forward, but no further action has occurred since its introduction.
+Most bills do not receive a committee vote, so this proposal is currently stalled.

 The bill currently lacks support from the opposite party and will likely face heavy pushback from the health insurance industry.